paulosuzart/xstandard/README.rst

  {:result-msg element Item does not match [a-z].*., :node-path /xs:schema/xs:element[1]/xs:complexType[1]/xs:sequence[1]/xs:element[3]}

-The result is the formated message and the path - in the xmldoc - to the node that fails.
+The result (a map) is the formated message and the path - in the xmldoc - to the node that fails.
+Using the macro as-html allows wrapps the result as html string.

 Regarding the xml::